This quick tutorial guides you to install Angular 9 on any linux machine with compatible Node version setups.

 - The above command will install

-angular 9.0.0-rc.14which is the latest version at the time of writing.
+angular 9.0.0-rc.14(or higher) which would be the latest version at the time of writing.
 But to make sure you have the latest Angular release version in the future, run the below command too.

 $ ng update @angular/core@9 @angular/cli@9